 I should have told him that from the very start, should have told him, “Baby, nobody can give you them so you can be you, because that’s just not the way it works.
 Write until it’s strange and quiet inside your head, then sleep on it.
 You’ll wake up feeling fresh and strong and I’ll be nothing more than last night’s mysterious girl.
 You can not possibly love such a thing.
 Love is either mutual or stupid.
 There.
 A few more seeds in the ground.”

 But of course, I didn’t.
 I let him trace me, line by line, until a wave of warmth washed over me and I felt as safe and sound as a girl like me could possibly feel.
 Because in the back of my mind, I’m always waiting for when the spell will be broken by a phone call, hunger or daylight.
 Then I’d just lie there, gnashing my teeth in frustration and covering up my soul before he’d turn his head to look over the shoulder and smile at me, as if we were still surrounded by magic.
 But instead, that’s when I escape.

 I’ve learned that I am the ultimate ticket to happiness.

 They say they want to discover me, I tell them there’s not much to see.
 In a way, I’m not lying.
 You know all those things you’ve always wanted, but thought they aren’t real?
 They aren’t, because you haven’t created them yet.
-Before they’d want to touch me again I’m gone, cold, magic dust or whatever they like to call it.
+Before they’d want to touch me again I’m gone.
+You put the pieces together from here.